zzhangjii/learning-library/workshops/adwc-trialcampaigns/LabGuide100.md

 -   Using your existing connection in SQL Developer, create a new user named SH using the following commands.
 For the next lab, you will use SH user to connect and work.
 ```
-create user sh identified by "Welcome1!";
+create user dwuser identified by "Welcome_123!";
-grant dwrole to sh;
+grant dwrole to dwuser;
 ```
 - Note that the database role DWROLE includes the privileges required by a typical DW developer.
 You can grant additional database privileges if needed.